chsweet/viewing_party/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Movie Night can be used to connect with your friends and schedule watch parties for a movie of your choosing.
 Both the host and friends you want to invite must be registered with viewing party to use full functionality of the app.
+Access Movie Night [here](https://glacial-ridge-45838.herokuapp.com/).

 <!-- CONTACT -->